xxv/tracer/README.md

 ------

-Pin 1 is on the left when looking at the connector with the contacts facing forward.
+Pin 1 is on the left when looking at the connector with the contacts facing forward and the wire down.
 See [8P8C][] for an example of the physical connector and location of pin 1.

 1. +12V (seems to be regulated)
 2. Gnd (common to both data and power)